 In July 1989, the G7 summit (Summit of the Arch), held in France on 14-16 July, recommended the creation of an “African Sahara Observatory” to monitor and better protect the arid and fragile regions subject to environmental degradation.
 The International Association OSS (AIOSS) was founded.

-OSS works with its member countries according to the principle of subsidiarity.
-It acts as both an initiator and a facilitator of partnerships to address common environmental challenges.
-The management of transboundary water resources and the implementation of Multilateral Environmental Agreements, notably those addressing desertification, biodiversity and climate change, constitute key areas in the organization’s work.
+The OSS works with its member countries according to the principle of subsidiarity.
+It acts as an initiator and a facilitator of partnerships to address common environmental challenges.
+The management of transboundary water resources and the implementation of Multilateral Environmental Agreements, namely those addressing desertification, biodiversity and climate change, constitute key areas in the organization’s work.
 Our programs and projects are funded by voluntary contributions, grants and donations from member countries, organizations, and partners.

 A reliable governance